A manufacturable surface code architecture for spin qubits with fast transversal logic: The architecture

 \subsection{Multiqubit logical gates}

 \removed{Two main methods have been proposed to entangle logical surface code qubits.
 Hardware that is restricted to nearest-neighbor connectivity can perform lattice surgery \cite{horsman_surface_2012, fowler_low_2019, litinski_game_2019} (LS), which involves the merging and splitting of surface code patches to perform multiqubit Pauli measurements.
 In addition, hardware with long-range connections can perform a transversal CNOT (tCNOT), where each data qubit of one patch interacts with its corresponding data qubit in the second patch.
 Using specialized decoding techniques \cite{cain_correlated_2024, zhou_algorithmic_2024}, transversal CNOTs only require $\Theta(1)$ SE rounds after each operation, saving significant temporal costs compared to lattice surgery (the actual number can be less than 1 SE round per tCNOT \cite{cain_correlated_2024}).
 Additionally, while parallel shuttling of qubits is possible, parallel lattice surgery through the same shared routing space is not, so transversal CNOTs may have compilation benefits for certain workloads.} Both lattice surgery and transversal operations are supported in the \snaq{} architecture, and their implementations are depicted in Figure \ref{fig:multiqubit_gates}.
-Importantly, a two-column logical layout is required to support lattice surgery, while a processor that only uses tCNOTs can be operated in a single-column layout, which may be significantly easier to manufacture for the same target code distance.
-The tradeoff to using tCNOTs is that they natively only work well for relatively small separation distances, before shuttling errors accumulate.
-We explore this and suggest possible methods to extend the tCNOT's range in Section~\ref{sec:tcnot-fid}.
+Importantly, a two-column logical layout is required to support lattice surgery, while a processor that only uses tCNOTs can be operated in a single-column layout, which allows twice as large a code distance on a chip of the same width.\removed{which may be significantly easier to manufacture for the same target code distance.} The tradeoff to using tCNOTs is that they natively only work well for relatively small separation distances before shuttling errors accumulate. \removed{We explore this and suggest possible methods to extend the tCNOT's range in Section~\ref{sec:tcnot-fid}.}